Grounds and Gardens

 A notable feature of the Capital Hill Apartments streetscape from State Circle is the evergreen foliage of star jasmine cascading from the terrace gardens of all four buildings.
 This star jasmine, Trachelospermum jasminoides, is a native of China.
 Clusters of fragrant white five-petalled flowers cover the plants in late spring and early summer.

 The lawns, front and back, are watered by a below-surface drip-irrigation system.
-For this reason it is very important that stakes not be placed in the lawns s they can damage the irrigation system.
+For this reason it is very important that stakes not be placed in the lawns so they can damage the irrigation system.
 The lawns are a blend of frost-resistant fine tall fescue and Kentucky bluegrass, which remains green throughout the year.

 Adjoining Capital Hill Apartment buildings along State Circle and Melbourne Avenue is a continuous cover of Grevillea pooinda ‘Royal Mantle’ (19 and 23 State Circle) and Grevillea ‘Bronze Rambler’ (17 and 21 State Circle).
 These are both vigorous ground cover plants, which are thriving in our environment.
 They flower over an extended period with a flush of bright red toothbrush-like flowers in spring.